deynnialmazan/Me/README.md

 My name is Deynni Almazan, I'm from Honduras but now living in Winnipeg, Canada.

-I am an Industrial Engineer & Logistical Management Engineer with high experience in Quality Systems Management.
-My work experience includes working with different teams across the company as the leader of the implementation and control of the Quality System.
-My main roles include project management, process improvement, developing internal/external audits, corrective and preventive actions (CAPA process), and control of Key Performance Indicators (KPIs).

 I am passionate about technology,  a fast learner, and a problem-solver.
 I have always wanted to be part of the tech world.
 Currently, I am student of Software Development Program at MITT in Winnipeg.
 I'm learning about HTML, CSS, JavaScript, Git, GitHub, C#, MySQL, and others.
 Implementing my skills learned so far for building useful and well-designed webpages and other interesting apps is really satisfactory.

+As a previos background, I am an Industrial Engineer & Logistical Management Engineer with high experience in Quality Systems Management.
+My work experience includes working with different teams across the company as the leader of the implementation and control of the Quality System.
+My main roles include project management, process improvement, developing internal/external audits, corrective and preventive actions (CAPA process), and control of Key Performance Indicators (KPIs).

 I enjoy to keep constantly learning something new.
 My plan is to continue getting new tech knowledge and updating my current skills for building new and challenging projects.
+Currently, I am almost finishing my Software Development Program and I am looking for an internship or b opportunity.

+I am so excited to showcase my skills learned so far!

 💬 If you want to know more, feel free to contact me.